dgatf/msrc/README.md

 ### 6.9 Hitec

+Use pullup resistors 1k to 2.7k

 If Vin is a regulated 5V source (e.g. receiver, BEC), pull ups can be connected to Vin/RAW instead Vcc.
-Use pull ups resistors 1k to 2.7k

 Wire colors in the images bellow: